GST Council defers hike on textiles from 5% to 12%

+Addressing a media briefing, FM Sitharaman, who chaired the GST Council meeting, said the meeting was called under "emergency provision:, and that the Council only had a brief meeting with one agenda.

+"Gujarat FM requested for deferment of decision taken in the Sept Council meet on inversion of tax structure," the finance minister said.
+The GST rate hike on textiles from 5% to 12% was to come into effect from January 1, 2022.

-The GST Council on Friday took the decision to defer the hike in GST on textiles from 5% to 12%.
-No decision on deferment of the hike on footwear was taken at the meeting.
+Meanwhile, no decision on deferment of the hike on footwear was taken at the meeting.
 The Council will take a review of the deferment in February.

+FM Sitharaman further stated that the Council decided to defer the correction of inverted duties for textiles and that the same will again be referred to the 'rate rationalisation panel' which will submit its report by the end of February (2022).

 The Council members also discussed merging the GST tax slabs of 12% and 18% during the meeting, but, no final decision was taken on the same.